CWRU-EECS301-F17/syllabus/README.md

 * _All work turned in should be your own._
 * Neither copy another student's work nor allow your work to be copied.
 * Please refer to the [University's Academic Integrity Standards](http://www.case.edu/provost/ugstudies/acintegrity.htm)
 * Ultimately cheating only hurts yourself - short term success may seem appealing to meet a deadline, but in the long term not learning the material will come back to bite you in ways you can't anticipate.
-Punishments for engaging in this kind of activity are VERY severe and non-reversable.
+Punishments for engaging in this kind of activity are VERY severe and non-reversible.
 So simply don't go there.

 ### EECS301 Spring 2017 Lecture Schedule